What is Vision Zero?

 Vision Zero is a strategy to eliminate all traffic fatalities and severe injuries, while increasing safe, healthy, and equitable mobility for all.
 First implemented in Sweden in the 1990s, Vision Zero has proved successful across Europe and is now gaining momentum in major American cities.

 Vision Zero brings together organizations, policy-makers, businesses, and concerned citizens under the common goal of improving traffic safety for people driving, walking, and biking.

 Why Vision Zero?

-In 2012, 33,561 Americans died in traffic crashes.
-Our own city of Santa Barbara has a serious traffic safety problem.
-Compared to California cities of similar size, we rank 2nd for pedestrian collisions and 4th for bicyclist collisions.
+Our own city of Santa Barbara has a serious traffic safety problem – compared to California cities of similar size, we rank 2nd for pedestrian collisions and 4th for bicyclist collisions.
 Over the last ten years, more than 60% of traffic fatalities were pedestrians and bicyclists.

-Let’s make our streets safer and more comfortable for people of all ages and abilities!
-Like us on Facebook!
-For more information or to find out more about Vision Zero, please visit: http://www.visionzerosb.org/.
+Vision Zero can make our streets safer and riding more comfortable for people of all ages and abilities.

 Serious and Fatal Collision Heat Map 2008-2017: The hottest areas tend to be the areas where fatal and severe collisions are most likely to reoccur.
 These are the locations where most of the City’s resources related to safety improvement should be aimed.
 Although collisions seem to be spread throughout the city, careful data analysis reveals corridor-related trends.
 Addressing corridor-related trends with education, enforcement, and engineering design adjustments in a coordinated approach can have meaningful results.